 - 1. Make a report to local law enforcement and/or state police; - 2.
 Have disclosures of domestic violence, dating violence, stalking, and sexual assault treated seriously; - 3.
-Make a decision about whether or not to disclose a crime or violation and participate in the judicial or conduct process and/or criminal justice process free from pressure from the institution; - 4.
+Make a decision about whether or not to (a)disclose a crime or violation and/or (b)whether or not to participate in the judicial or conduct process and/or criminal justice process and to be free from pressure from the institution to report such crime; - 4.
 Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard; - 5.
 Be treated with dignity and to receive from the institution courteous, fair and respectful health care and counseling services, where available: - 6.
 Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations; - 7.
 Describe the incident to as few institutional representatives as practicable and not be required to unnecessarily repeat a description of the incident. - 8.
 Be free from retaliation by the institution, the accused and/or the respondent, and/or their friends, family and acquaintances within the jurisdiction of the institution; - 9.
 Access to at least one level of appeal of a determination; - 10.
 Be accompanied by an advisor of choice who may assist and advise a reporting individual, accused, or respondent throughout the judicial or conduct process including during all meetings and hearings related to such process; - 11.
 Exercise civil rights and practice of religion without interference by the investigative, criminal Justice, or judicial conduct process of the institution.